FRCTeam3255/NURDVision/README.md

 __Step 7__: Continue through the user intuitive flashing process (this may take a few hours) selecting Jetson Tk1 where available

 Follow the on screen steps.
+Where it says Host - Ubuntu, click install, then no action

 _**DO NOT INSTALL OPENCV OR ANY SAMPLES AT THIS POINT**_.